 Rights Responsibilities Teach and work in a safe learning environment Create a welcoming environment.
 Have high expectations for all students.
-Create and monitor safe conditions in the school environment Be treated courteously, fairly and respectfully by students, parents, guardians and colleagues Build and maintain positive relationships with all students, their families and colleagues Receive access to district and school policies and procedures Teach, model and reinforce school expectations and procedures.
-Follow the school-wide behavior support framework To use their best professional judgement in making decisions to support student learning, development and safety To use the district's values, systems, and professional development to inform decision-making and to seek input from others when needed Bring concerns to the school principal or administration Communicate regularly with school principal or administration Provide honest feedback to students and families about a student's progress Communicate regularly with students and families.
-Support them when they ask for assistance Seek assistance to support the academic or behavioral needs of a student Believe staff have the capacity to support students in being their best selves and achieving their hopes and dreams Receive the appropriate professional development and guidance to be effective in your work Provide personalized, engaging, and academically appropriate instruction, including culturally responsive teaching that represents and invites student's identities into the classroom
+Create and monitor safe conditions in the school environment Be treated courteously, fairly and respectfully by students, parents, guardians and colleagues Treat others courteously, fairly and respectfully Receive access to district and school policies and procedures Teach, model and reinforce school expectations, positive behavior practices and school routines.
+To use their best professional judgement in making decisions to support student learning, development and safety Use the district's values, systems, and professional development to inform decision-making and to seek input from others when needed Bring concerns to the school principal or administration Communicate regularly with school principal or administration Provide honest feedback to students and families about a student's progress Communicate regularly with students and families.
+Support them when they ask for assistance Seek assistance to support the academic or behavioral needs of a student Work effectively with others to support the whole child needs of students Receive the appropriate professional development and guidance to be effective in your work Provide personalized, engaging, and academically appropriate instruction, including culturally responsive teaching that represents and invites student's identities into the classroom